-6. K.S.A.
+- 6. K.S.A.
 66-1220a limits disclosure of trade secrets or confidential commercial information of regulated utilities.
 Under K.S.A.
 66-1220a(a)(4), the Commission is to consider alternatives to disclosure that will serve the public interest and protect the regulated entity.
 This Protective Order provides an interim procedure under K.S.A.
 66-1220a(a)(4) to facilitate the prompt and orderly conduct of this case.
-This Protective Order will govern the treatment and handling of confidential information until further order of the Commission.

-7. A party may designate as confidential any information that it believes, in good faith, to be a trade secret or other confidential commercial information.
-The party designating the information as confidential must provide a written statement of the specific grounds for the designation at the time the designation is made.7 The party claiming confidentiality has the burden of proving the confidential status of the information.
-Designating information as confidential does not establish that the information will be kept from disclosure after review by the Commission.8

-8. This Protective Order applies to all parties in this proceeding, unless specifically stated otherwise.
+This Protective Order will govern the treatment and handling of confidential information until further order of the Commission. - 7.
+A party may designate as confidential any information that it believes, in good faith, to be a trade secret or other confidential commercial information.
+The party designating the information as confidential must provide a written statement of the specific grounds for the designation at the time the designation is made.5 The party claiming confidentiality has the burden of proving the confidential status of the information.
+Designating information as confidential does not establish that the information will be kept from disclosure after review by the Commission.6 - 8.
+This Protective Order applies to all parties in this proceeding, unless specifically stated otherwise.
 The provisions of the Protective Order apply to Commission Staff (Staff), except that Staff is not required to sign nondisclosure certificates or view voluminous materials on site and is not required to return or destroy confidential information upon request at the conclusion of a proceeding.
-Outside experts and consultants used by Staff shall have access to information and voluminous materials on the same basis as Staff, except that outside Staff experts and consultants are required to read this Protective Order and to sign nondisclosure certificates as contained in Appendix A. Parties who do not sign a nondisclosure certificate will not be granted access to confidential information filed in this docket.
+Outside experts and consultants used by Staff shall have access to information and voluminous materials on the same basis as Staff, except that outside Staff experts and consultants are required to read this Protective Order and to sign nondisclosure certificates as contained in

-7 K.A.R.
+5 K.A.R.
 82-1-221a(a)(5).

-8 See K.S.A.
+6 See K.S.A.
 66-1220a.